Post Tagged with: "Olympics"

 Testing is Failing

 The Tokyo Olympics are in trouble.
 The immediate issue is COVID-19.
 Case rates in Japan are rising while vaccination rates are low.
-It will take a logistical miracle to figure out protocols and rules on […]
+It will take a logistical miracle to figure out protocols and rules on how to follow them effectively.
+Public pressure is mounting to cancel them altogether.
+However, there […]

 Read More